Having some sales problems?

 Partner with the marketing team to review and refine buyer personas and gain a better understanding of where each type of prospect is coming from.
 Consider developing an internal knowledge base and a public FAQ to address questions for each persona.

-8. Problem: Unclear Relationships Exist Between Website and Sales Outcomes.
+8. Problem: Unclear Relationships between Your Website and Sales Outcomes.

-You know your website is doing something, but ... what, exactly?
-Although you may not be directly involved in expanding or maintaining the website, it should be providing actionable info to you: In particular, what content your prospects have read and how recently.
+You know your website is doing something—but what is it accomplishing, exactly?
+Although you may not be directly involved in expanding or maintaining the website, it should be providing actionable info to you: In particular, what content have your prospects read, how did they find that content, and what elements on the site did they interact with while there?

 Solution

 Push for a modern data analytics suite across all web properties.
 Good analytics will not only tell you how prospects get to your site, but what they do once they’re there.
-A weekly analytics report can give you a heads up on prospect thinking.
+A weekly analytics report can give you a heads-up on what your prospects are thinking.

-9. Problem: Individual Sales Productivity Is Too Low.
+9. Problem: Individual Sales Rep Productivity Is Too Low.

-Chairs, jackets, cookies – all of these and more have been set aside “for closers.”
-Some people can sell ice cubes to a polar bear in winter, but sales pros do best when they get the right support, resources, and data.
+Chairs, jackets, cookies—all of these rewards and more have been set aside for "closers.”
+Some can sell ice cubes to a polar bear in winter, but sales pros do their best work when they get the right support, resources, and data.
+Without that support, even the best sales reps will struggle to close deals—especially if they're focusing on the wrong leads because of a lack of information.
 There comes a time to figure out what’s missing.

 Solution

-10. Problem: The Sales Process Falters After On-Site Demo.
+10. Problem: The Sales Process Falters After the On-Site Demo.

-Sales teams with sophisticated solutions often need to execute demos at the client office.
-The demo shows stakeholders that your solution not only works, but will work well for their specific needs.
+Sales teams with sophisticated solutions often need to execute demos at the client's office.
+The demo shows stakeholders that your solution not only works but will work well for their specific needs.
 A botched demo leads to huge sales problems.

 Solution